jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1868343``: This applies errata 1868343 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.

+-  ``ERRATA_N1_1946160``: This applies errata 1946160 workaround to Neoverse-N1
+   CPU.
+This needs to be enabled only for revisions r3p0 - r4p1 of the CPU.

 DSU Errata Workarounds
 ----------------------